Rodrigo de Arriaga: Life

-Influence
+Philosophy

 Very innovative in metaphysics and natural philosophy (he defended heliocentrism despite the ecclesiastical prohibitions), Arriaga approached scholastic scholarship in a critical manner and with sympathy for nominalist philosophy.
 He rejected the ontological argument, denying the possibility of demonstrating a priori the existence of God.
-He mantained that immortality can be proven as only probable, namely from the soul's inclination towards perpetuity.
+He maintained that immortality can be proven as only probable, namely from the soul's inclination towards perpetuity.

+Arriaga wrote favorably of the nominalist view of quantity and substance in his Cursus Philosophicus.
+He claimed that “ex Philosophia” there was no reason to postulate quantity distinct from prime matter and that this opinion had sufficient supporters both ancient and modern who provided very strong arguments.
+The function of quantity was to render a thing impenetrable.
+Arriaga admitted that it was impossible to determine whether something was impenetrable by having something added to it or by its essence, but then he drew the typically Ockhamist conclusion that when we do not have positive arguments for proving a plurality of entities (i.e., quantity being something additional to the thing itself), we must deny that they exist.
+Arriaga conceded that his opinion was not certain because of the argument derived from the Eucharist that quantity was distinct from prime matter, but, in contrast to Suárez, he maintained that the latter argument was not convincing and was merely probable.

 Arriaga displays an original approach to natural philosophy, interest in the critical scientific spirit of the time, and familiarity with the new experimental science, quite unusual among the scholastics.
+He gave up most of the opinions of Scholastic authorities in point of natural philosophy, such as the composition of the continuum, rarefaction, etc. and held many innovative views.
 Regarding the structure of the universe, he accepted the fluid nature of planetary space, though he rejected the arguments from astronomical observations.
-He gave up most of the opinions of Scholastic authorities in point of natural philosophy, such as the composition of the continuum, rarefaction, etc. and undertook to defend the innovators in philosophy.
+He argued that arguments supporting the incorruptibility of the celestial bodies were at best specious.
 While the Revisers General attempted to enforce uniformity within the Society, Arriaga called for greater liberty in philosophy.
 In the preface of the first edition of his Cursus Philosophicus (1632) he argued explicitly in favour of new opinions.
 Was there not just as much genius in Thomas, Cajetan, Molina, and Suàrez as in the ancients?
 Since we have studied much since the ancients, he wondered, "why then is it not proper for us to deduce new conclusions?"
 Antiquity was no guarantee of the truth of any opinion, for in his view it was truly amazing how many ancient opinions had virtually no foundation but were based simply on the badly understood authority of Aristotle or some other philosopher.